Robert, I presume you are aware of the German website Europäische

 media.
 Iraq and Afghanistan have since fallen victim to this fake scenario engineered and operated by American-led Western

 divided parts of Europe, huddled together in our separate enclaves we call ‘our country’, afraid to stand up to

 the predatory financial forces that determine whether a country goes up or goes down on the economic scale.
 Whether it prospers

 temporarily or whether it is torn apart by imposed ‘austerity measures’.

 Our enemy is nationalism, the misbegotten belief that we can defend something called ‘sovereignty’ because

 they actually believe small, dependent countries can run their own affairs and we only need place the word ‘Great’

 before Britain in order that we become important again.

 the 21st Century.]

-ONLY ONE ‘EUROPEAN ACTION’ IN EUROPE
+ONLY ONE ‘EUROPEAN ACTION’

 I really like the new name ‘European Socialist Action’.

-Concerning this far-right group calling itself ‘European Action’, I believe that if they
+Concerning this far-right group calling itself ‘European Action’, I believe that

 the water’ and not just a coincidence, as they are claiming.

 as the real European Action gains support and influence amongst the European people the